THU-luvision/BuildingFusion/README.md

 ## Parameters

-The calibration information is in `calib.txt`.
-Change according to the dataset.
+The calibration information is in `calib.txt`, which should be changed according to the dataset. `calib` provides some calibration parameters used in our experiments.

 Runtime parameters are in `setting.yaml`.